DaDoctorProctor/Aruko/README.md

+# Aruko
-The aruko project allows the user to create VR using Python.
+The aruko project allows the user to create virtual reality in real time using Python and a QR code.